 If you are a U.S. citizen applying for an immediate family member (parent, spouse or unmarried child under 21) you need to file the Petition for an Alien Relative (form 1-130) as well as an application for Application to Register Permanent Residence or Adjust Status (form I-485).

 If you are a U.S. citizen filing for a non-immediate family member (married children, children over the age of 21, and siblings), you only need to file the I-130.
 You will file the I-485 at a later date.

-If you a lawful permanent resident filing for family members, you will file the I-130 Petition and file the I-485 at a later date.
+If you are a lawful permanent resident (green card holder) filing for family members, you will file the I-130 Petition first and file the I-485 at a later date.

 If you are applying for your spouse, you will also have to do an interview with an immigration official to make sure you are in a marriage of “good faith”, meaning you intend to have a life together and are not just marrying for immigration benefits.
 See examples of proofs below.